billerickson/BE-Media-from-Production/README.md

 ## Installation

 Option 1: In your theme or core functionality plugin, specify the Production URL.
+This will use the production server for ALL media.
 [Example](https://gist.github.com/billerickson/74b71dae3adccd2d478c77c5a5dbe00a)

 Option 2: In your theme ore core functionality plugin, specify the Production URL, Start Month and End Month using the provided filters.
 [Example](https://gist.github.com/billerickson/dd6639cc11e4464512e4)